DaanDeMeyer/reproc/README.md

 ### POSIX

-On POSIX systems, by default file descriptors are inherited by child processes when calling `execve`.
-To prevent unintended leaking of file descriptors to child processes, POSIX provides a function `fcntl` which can be used to set the `FD_CLOEXEC` flag on file descriptors which instructs the underlying system to close them when `execve` (or one of its variants) is called.
+On POSIX systems, by default file descriptors are inherited by child processes when calling `exec`.
+To prevent unintended leaking of file descriptors to child processes, POSIX provides a function `fcntl` which can be used to set the `FD_CLOEXEC` flag on file descriptors which instructs the underlying system to close them when `exec` (or one of its variants) is called.
 However, using `fcntl` introduces a race condition since any process created in another thread after a file descriptor is created (for example using `pipe`) but before `fcntl` is called to set `FD_CLOEXEC` on the file descriptor will still inherit that